Canon 1D vs SX730

 Studio photographers will appreciate that the Canon 1D (unlike the SX730) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the SX730 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the SX730 was followed by the Canon SX730 HS.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D vs SX730